 Now to Recap…

-Take your math and writing/English assessments prior to attending a new student orientation session.
+Take your math and writing/English assessments prior to attending a New Student Orientation session.

 Most campuses offer New Student Orientation sessions at strategic times throughout the summer.

-Check your college’s orientation schedule for details and updates before finalizing any summer vacation and/or work schedule plans.
+Also, check your college’s orientation schedule for details and updates before finalizing any summer vacation and/or work schedule plans.